Skip to content

 5. Gathering Your Documents

 Getting a home loan in California requires documents.
 Lots and lots of documents.
-During the application and pre-approval process, you will be asked to provide w-2 forms, tax returns, bank statements, pay stubs, and other documents relating to your finances.
-Mortgage lenders use these documents to verify your income, assets and debts.
+During the application and pre-approval process, you will be asked to provide W-2 forms, tax returns, bank statements, pay stubs, and other documents relating to your finances.
+Lenders use them to verify your income, assets, and debts.

 6. Shopping for a Home